chafey/dicomweb-update-spec/README.md

   - Instance level attributes are those that do not belong to the patient, study or series level attributes as defined above
   - Will cause the instances to be updated that has the same StudyInstanceUID, SeriesInstanceUid and SOPInstanceUID
   - SOPInstanceUID can be changed
+  - TransferSyntaxUID can be changed if the server supports transcoding and this instance can be transcoded to the requested transfer syntax
   - Attempting to set other level attributes (Patient/Study/Series) will generate an error

 ### Update APIs